Undocumented With COVID-19: Many Face A Long Recovery, Largely On Their Own

 "We see them all week, every week, now," says Shea.
 "Where people are getting discharged with scarred lungs, damaged heart, complete loss of mobility, neurological issues.
 They are still significantly limited.
 And then it's up to the family to somehow figure it out."

 Both men got into this work from personal experience: Shea had dealt with Guillain-Barre syndrome and spent seven months in a hospital.
-Kane, who died in 2016 of ALS, discovered that even though he had private health insurance, it only covered $5,000 of a $30,000 wheelchair.
+Kane, who died in 2016 of ALS, discovered that even though he had private health insurance, it covered only $5,000 of a $30,000 wheelchair.

 Now, many of the clients of Devices 4 the Disabled are undocumented immigrants in Chicago who don't have health insurance.